ladybirdweb/agora-invoicing-community/README.md

 ## Features

-Check out the detailed features of Agora Invoicing in our [Agora Features Wiki](https://github.com/ladybirdweb/agora-invoicing-community/wiki/Agora-Features).
+Check out the detailed features of Faveo Invoicing in our [Faveo Invoicing Features Wiki](https://github.com/ladybirdweb/faveo-invoicing-community/wiki/Faveo-Features).

 ## Error Reporting

-Agora Invoicing uses [Bugsnag](https://www.bugsnag.com/) to monitor application stability in production environments.
+Faveo Invoicing uses [Bugsnag](https://www.bugsnag.com/) to monitor application stability in production environments.
 This helps us quickly identify issues and release bug fixes and updates.

 ### Disable Error Reporting for Development
 If you are customizing the application in a development environment, we recommend disabling error reporting to avoid unnecessary alerts.
 You can easily disable error reporting from the **Error Logs and Debugging** section in the admin panel, or by setting the environment to `development` in your `.env` file.

 ### Reporting Issues or Customizations
-You can still report any issues or share your customizations via our [GitHub Issues page](https://github.com/ladybirdweb/agora-invoicing-community/issues).
-If your changes follow our [contributing guidelines](https://github.com/ladybirdweb/agora-invoicing-community/blob/development/CONTRIBUTING.md), we may integrate them into the main application.
+You can still report any issues or share your customizations via our [GitHub Issues page](https://github.com/ladybirdweb/faveo-invoicing-community/issues).
+If your changes follow our [contributing guidelines](https://github.com/ladybirdweb/faveo-invoicing-community/blob/development/CONTRIBUTING.md), we may integrate them into the main application.

 ## Security Policy